I Am Missing You: Recording

 Shankar recorded "I Am Missing You" for Shankar Family & Friends (1974), his first full studio album with Harrison as his producer.
 (Note: In 1971, Harrison had produced the soundtrack album to Shankar's documentary Raga, although his involvement was closer to "re-producing", according to author Chip Madinger and Mark Easter.
 Most of the recordings for Raga dated from the late 1960s, but the film project had encountered financial and technical difficulties since then.)
 Two recordings of the song were made for the album, since, as Shankar recalled: "George liked it so much he wanted to do a version of his own."
 For this version, Harrison arranged the song "for a rock band", author Peter Lavezzoli writes, using multiple drummers.
 The latter was one element of Phil Spector's Wall of Sound technique that Harrison had recently employed on "Don't Let Me Wait Too Long" and other songs on his self-produced Living in the Material World album.

 The sessions for Shankar Family & Friends took place at A&M Studios in Los Angeles during April and May 1973, soon after Harrison had recorded contributions to former bandmate Ringo Starr's first rock solo album, Ringo, notably on their joint composition "Photograph".
 Author Simon Leng suggests that "[i]t must have been a case of déjà vu for Starr" when he attended the Shankar session, due to the similarity in Harrison's musical arrangements for "I Am Missing You" and the equally Spector-influenced "Photograph".
 Starr played drums on the basic track for "I Am Missing You", while other participants had also recently contributed to Ringo: Nicky Hopkins (piano), Billy Preston (organ), Klaus Voormann (bass) and Jim Keltner (drums).

-Shankar's sister-in-law, Lakshmi Shankar, sung the lead vocals, with Shankar himself taking the role of director and conductor, as he did on much of the Los Angeles sessions for the album.
+Shankar's sister-in-law, Lakshmi Shankar, sang the lead vocals, with Shankar himself taking the role of director and conductor, as he did on much of the Los Angeles sessions for the album.
 Harrison played acoustic guitar and autoharp, while other contributions came from jazz musician Tom Scott, on flute and soprano saxophone, and percussionist Emil Richards.
 The second version of the song, titled "I Am Missing You (Reprise)", features an arrangement closer to a folk ballad, combining Indian instrumentation such as bansuri and tabla, played by Hariprasad Chaurasia and Alla Rakha, respectively, with acoustic guitars and violins.
 In Raga Mala, Shankar says of this version: "we attempted to convey the sounds and atmosphere of Vrindavan, the ancient holy place where Krishna grew up."

 Further overdubbing on the material taped at A&M Studios took place at Harrison's FPSHOT recording facility in England later in 1973 and through to early 1974.
 Although Shankar Family & Friends had started as an Apple Records project, the winding down of the Beatles' record label resulted in Harrison forming Dark Horse Records in May 1974, to which Shankar and vocal duo Splinter were the two initial signings.